What is Botrytis or Gray Mold?

 The ideal temperature for botrytis growth is between 17ºC and 25ºC, though it can grow with higher temperatures.
 A great difference between day and night temperatures can also stimulate the appearance of Gray Mold, for humidity levels raise when temperatures drastically drop at the end of the day.

-Botrytis Cinerea is a fungus that colonises healthy plant tissues (parasitism), infected tissues (opportunism) and also dead ones (saprotrophic nutrition).
+Botrytis Cinerea is a fungus that colonizes healthy plant tissues (parasitism), infected tissues (opportunism), and also dead ones (saprotrophic nutrition).

 Outdoors, Botrytis attacks can be devastating, especially in crops that may take a little longer to flower, as well as in those plants that develop hard and dense buds.
-During Autumm most nights are humid and cold, what greatly favours the appearance of fungal attacks.
+During autumn most nights are humid and cold, which greatly favors the appearance of fungal attacks.

-Botrytis spores, dispersed by the wind, can remain latent for years in the environment until climate conditions are favourable for their growth.
+Botrytis spores, dispersed by the wind, can remain latent for years in the environment until climate conditions are favorable for their growth.

-Any part of the plant can be attacked by Botrytis: roots, stems, leaves, etc. The first visible symptom is a change in the colour and texture of the plant.
+Any part of the plant can be attacked by Botrytis: roots, stems, leaves, etc. The first visible symptom is a change in the color and texture of the plant.
 Leaves develop necrosis and dry out very fast.
-Stems become fragile, brown and ulcerated.
+Stems become fragile, brown, and ulcerated.

 How to combat Botrytis attacks?